circleci/circleci-docs/jekyll/_cci2/hello-world.md

 3. Commit and push the changes.

 4. Go to the **Projects** page in the CircleCI app, then click the **Set Up Project** button next to your project.
-If you don't see your project, make sure you have selected the associated org.
+If you do not see your project, make sure you have selected the associated org.
 See the [Org Switching](#org-switching) section below for tips.

 5. Follow the steps to configure your `config.yml` file for the project and trigger your first pipeline.